 Each section of the care plan was relevant to the person and their needs.
-Areas covered included; mobility, nutrition, continence and personal care.
+Areas covered included; mobility, nutrition and personal care.
 Information was also clearly documented regarding people's healthcare needs and the support required meeting those needs.
 Care plans contained detailed information on the person's likes, dislikes and daily routine with clear guidance for staff on how best to support that individual.
-For example, one care plan stated that staff should 'ensure you are at my level to communicate with me'.
-Another care plan stated that one person had dentures, however they had chosen not to use them.
+For example, one care plan stated that they did not want to eat green vegetables or complete a personal life history.
+Another care plan stated that a person preferred a male care worker when having a bath.

 The registered manager told us that staff ensured that they read peoples care plans in order to know more about them.
 We spoke with staff who confirmed this and gave us examples of people's individual personalities and character traits that were reflected in peoples care plans.
-One member of staff told us, "I've read all the care plans.
-They have all the information in them that we need".
-Another said, "We read the care plans and we discuss the best way to support people and engage with them".
-A further member of staff added, "The care plans are easy to understand".
+One member of staff told us, "I took the time to read the care plans.
+If they were missing any information, we'd say".
+Another said, "The care plans are fine, you get to know people.
+I can tell you everything about what people like and dislike".

 There were systems and processes in place to consult with people, relatives, staff and healthcare professionals.
-One person told us, "Yes, we fill out surveys".
 Satisfaction surveys were carried out, providing the registered manager with a mechanism for monitoring people's satisfaction with the service provided.
 Feedback from the surveys was on the whole positive, and changes were made in light of peoples' suggestions.

 People and relatives were aware of how to make a complaint and all felt they would have no problem raising any issues.
+One person told us, "Oh yes [the complaints procedure] it's printed in the handbook, but I can't imagine ever needing to complain".
 The complaints procedure and policy were accessible and displayed around the service.
-Complaints made were recorded and addressed in line with the policy with a detailed response.
 Most people we spoke with told us they had not needed to complain and that any minor issues were dealt with informally.